narath/brigopedia/README.md

 We use google calendar for this, and are working on using an integrated widget

+### Security updates

+Since the system uses a bunch of software, you should subscribe to the security updates for each of these, so you can update when vulnerabilities are known:

+* CentOS
+* SELinux
+* Mediawiki
+** Extensions you might need to patch
+** LDAPAuthentication
+** VisualEditor
+** Widgets extension
+* Node.js

+TODO: add links to these security mailing lists for these.
+Awesome: to setup a google group that is autosubscribed to these - so folks could just join that group

 # Feedback / Ideas / Suggestions

 I'd welcome your thoughts and feedback on this.
 Just post your thoughts in the issues and I should see it there.